Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= WIP 3.7.0.=
+- Fixed "Open in new window" option was ignored when for downloads with reCaptcha, password and/or Terms and Conditions.

 = 3.6.9 =
 - Added two filter hooks for template 1 and template 2 to allow customization of the thumbnail output.